phpMussel/Docs/readme.en.md

 - Log rotation limits the number of logfiles that should exist at any one time.
 When new logfiles are created, if the total number of logfiles exceeds the specified limit, the specified action will be performed.
 You can specify the desired limit here.
 A value of 0 will disable log rotation.

 ##### "log_rotation_action" `[string]`
 - Log rotation limits the number of logfiles that should exist at any one time.
 When new logfiles are created, if the total number of logfiles exceeds the specified limit, the specified action will be performed.
 You can specify the desired action here.
-Delete = Delete the oldest logfiles, until the limit is no longer exceeded.
-Archive = Firstly archive, and then delete the oldest logfiles, until the limit is no longer exceeded.

 ```
 log_rotation_action
-├─Delete ("Delete")
+├─Delete ("Delete the oldest logfiles, until the limit is no longer exceeded.")
-└─Archive ("Archive")
+└─Archive ("Firstly archive, and then delete the oldest logfiles, until the limit is no longer exceeded.")
 ```

 ##### "timezone" `[string]`